Refine your search

 • If you register online through the Oili registration service, you pay the Student Union membership fee with a credit card upon registration.

-• If you register in person on campus, you can pay the fee in advance into the Student Union bank account using the payment details below or with a credit card or cash at the Student Union offices (opens in a new tab).
-Please note that the 50 € banknote is the largest banknote they accept.
-You need to pay the fee before your registration can be accepted.
+• If you register in person or via Webropol, you can pay in advance by bank transfer using the details below, or pay with a credit card or cash at the Student Union offices (opens in a new tab).
+The largest banknote accepted is €50.
+You must pay the fee before your registration can be accepted.

 NOTE!
 You are responsible for any possible transfer fees or service fees your bank may charge!